openSUSE/doc-ci/README.rst

 will be run automatically:

 * XML validation with DAPS (using `Geekodoc <https://github.com/openSUSE/geekodoc>`_ for DocBook 5 content)
+* Check for IDs that contain dots and underscores
 * Check for missing images

 Additionally, you can use Travis CI to push live builds to susedoc.github.io.